OperaVaria/unit-converter/docs/README.md

 built with the SQLite database engine.

 All information is based on reliable academic literature, and their origin is indicated in the database.
-The list of consulted sources can be found both in the database file itself (src/units/unit_database.db), as well as in the "docs/Sources.md" document.
+The list of consulted sources can be found in the database file itself (src/units/unit_database.db), as well as in the "docs/Sources.md" document.
 The contents of the database is also accessible in .csv format in the "docs/csv" folder.

 New unit systems are continuously added.